Molecular Medicine MS

 Traditional (Face-to-Face), Hybrid or Online Learning Options

-For the traditional on-campus format, classes can be attended at any of Drexel University College of Medicine's locations: Center City and Queen Lane Campuses in Philadelphia.
+For the traditional on-campus format, classes can be attended at Drexel University College of Medicine's locations in Center City or Queen Lane in Philadelphia.
 State-of-the-art video conferencing provides real-time interactive learning at these locations.
 Most classes are held in the late afternoon/early evening to facilitate participation of working professionals.
 Classes may be designed as hybrid courses, using a combination of online and traditional in-class learning materials.
 The program may also be completed in a fully online format.
 All required courses and most electives have online sections and online students experience the same curriculum as face-to-face or hybrid students.
-Online sections are designed to maximize interactions among students and faculty and may include live web sessions.
+Online sections are designed to maximize interactions among students and faculty, and may include live web sessions.
 Individual students also may choose a mix of traditional and online courses (hybrid).
 The goal is to provide maximum scheduling flexibility.

 Additional Information